MercersKitchen/Introductory-Computer-Science/README.md

 Website Layouts, <a href="https://github.com/MercersKitchen/Webpages-Sites">click here for links to all webpage-site projects</a>
 - Students must research and bring in content for these projects
-- Who am I Project, <a href="https://github.com/QEHS-Websites/Who-Am-I">click here</a>
+- Who am I Project, <a href="https://github.com/QEHS-Websites/Who-Am-I">click here</a>, see Checklist for Content Creation
-- Essay Project, <a href="https://github.com/QEHS-Websites/Essay-Project">click here</a>
+- Essay Project, <a href="https://github.com/QEHS-Websites/Essay-Project">click here</a>, see see Checklist for Content Creation

 *Future Ideas*
+- Website Projects
+  - 3 Weeks for Both Projects
+  - Who am I
+  - Essay Project
+  - Create Repositories and Templates (Mercer's Kitchen and Webpages-Sites), introductory Boilerplate, Single Webpage
+  - Lessons specific to individual Projects (Lesson Links in Webpage-Sites)
 - Developing Boilerplate in Processing-Java: Static to Dynamic
 - Drawing 2D Shapes (Tangrams Puzzle in Drawing Program)
 - Measles Project?
 Understanding DRAW Loop